P0016

 Can I keep driving with a P0016 code?

-If the engine runs smoothly, drive carefully to diagnosis — but do not defer on timing correlation codes.
+If the engine runs smoothly, drive carefully to diagnosis — but do not put off timing correlation codes.

 Loud rattle on start, rough running, or stall — minimize driving; timing slip can cause valve contact on interference engines.